Niederb/annual_report_database/README.md

 ## What I'm collecting
 * Full year reports
   * Annual, financial, governance, sustainability...
-* Languages: Official languages of Switzerland and English
+* Languages: Official languages of Switzerland plus English

 ## Currently not collecting but would be interesting
 * Minutes from annual meetings
 * Raw data in the form of Excel sheets or similar
+* Filings to the IRS (internal revenue service)

 ## What I'm not collecting
 * No half year or quaterly reports